reTHINK-project/use-cases/docs/D1.1/business processes/hyperty-life-cycle.md

 Semi-automation may be possible with assisting tools providing advanced search features on existing business policies.

-### Hyperty Design
+### Hyperty Design, Implementation and Test

-Developer or Designer validates and specify in detail how the Hyperty will comply with the Business requirements.
+Developer validates and specify in detail how the Hyperty will comply with the Business requirements.

-This specification should reuse as much as possible existing Hyperties specifications, including unit tests, that can be cloned or extended as a design starting point.
+The implementation and tests are done by reusing as much as possible existing source code, including unit tests, that can be cloned or extended as a starting point.
+Hyperties

-After successful validation, the Hyperty Design Metadata is published into the Service Catalogue.
+As soon as all test cases are successful, the Hyperty is submitted to be approved by the Service Provider.

 **Note**